 There’s no need to break the bank to have a blast in The Mile High City.
-Here is a weekend itinerary filled with ways to see the city for less.
+Here's a weekend itinerary filled with ways to see the city for less.

-If you're looking for an inexpensive place to stay without skimping on style or service, try Hostel Fish.
-It's an upscale hostel with dormitory and private rooms available, plus fun activities.
-Prices start at only $45 per night.
+If you're looking for an inexpensive place to stay without skimping on style or service, try the historic 11th Avenue Hostel or check out these hotel deals.

 Friday Evening

-Choose from a variety of culinary styles and affordable options at Avanti Food & Beverage, a food hall that’s lined with gourmet food vendors (sort of like an indoor food truck park), with a patio that enjoys a spectacular panorama of downtown.
+Start your weekend off with great happy hour deals at Kawa Ni with $10 highball cocktails and $5 bites, then walk a few blocks to choose from a variety of culinary styles and affordable options at Avanti Food & Beverage.
+The latter is a food hall that’s lined with gourmet food vendors (sort of like an indoor food truck park), with a patio that enjoys a spectacular panorama of downtown.
 You’ll be able to choose from tacos, arepas, pizza, fried chicken and more, ranging from $5 to $15 per plate.
 Pair it with a $4 Colorado-brewed pilsner from Avanti’s central bar.

 Saturday Morning

-A good old-fashioned diner breakfast at Sam’s No. 3 will get your day off to a delicious start and will only set you back $3.50 for a burrito filled with hashbrowns, scrambled egg, cheddar cheese and green chili.
-Need something a bit healthier?
-Go for a steel-cut oatmeal or yogurt bowl with fresh fruit, granola and honey for $6.59 at the upbeat Prosper Oats.
+A good old-fashioned diner breakfast at Sam’s No. 3 will get your day off to a delicious start and will only set you back $15 for a classic breakfast with eggs, bacon and all the fixings.

 Saturday Afternoon